rthombs/xtdfet/README.md

 ## 5.2 Output

 Without any additional options specified, tables of the main effects, short-run, and long-run effects are displayed.
-The results in the main effects table appear as they would if the user used `xtreg, fe` and used stata's factor notation.
+The results in the main effects table appear as they would if the user used `xtreg, fe` with stata's factor notation.
 The short-run effects are calculated and displayed immediately after the main results:

 <p align="center">
  <img src="https://user-images.githubusercontent.com/40503845/185687751-93ed5a42-b152-4c83-9c1d-77ed9bdf0e2a.jpg"/>